edgecollective/edge-blog/posts/notes/co2.md

 ```
 ### <a name="compare_scd30"></a> Comparing two scd30 sensors

+**Procedure:** Sensors were placed side-by-side.
+No effort was made to calibrate manually.
+They had been operating for only a few seconds before data was collected; so the automatic calibration algorithm (which begins at 7 days) had not been in operation.
+Next attempt will involve manually calibrating both in same fresh air conditions, and looking at resulting behavior.

 |![](/img/co2/scd30_cross/compare_hardware.jpg)|
 |:--:|
 | Using two SCD30 sensors, side-by-side.
 Left: "REV_C" board using Heltec 32 Wifi LoRa v2 as micro.
 Right: "REV_B" board using Feather ESP32 as micro. |